kinguser981/TWRP-Recovery-Flags/README.md

 # screen will stay awake
 TW_NO_SCREEN_TIMEOUT := true

-# add an option in reboot menu to reboot into Download Mode For Samsung devices
-TW_HAS_DOWNLOAD_MODE := true

 # don't blank screen (available optional inside recovery settings too)
 TW_NO_SCREEN_BLANK := true